Cal-M17/hangman/README.md

 5. The game can be restarted at anytime via the available button.
 6. These rules are available by hovering over the helkp button.

+## Setup
+---
+1. download the code for the hangman game by pressing the code button in green and unzip the folder in the desired directory.
+Copy the folder path from teh file brwoser.
+2. open your terminal and change directory to the folder location of the downloaded game using `cd {folder path}`
+3. run `npm start` to start the game.
+The game will open in automatically in your browser.

 ## Available Scripts
 ---